pravin-nawghare/pravin-nawghare/README.md

-## 👋 Hi, I’m @pravin-nawghare
+# 👋 Hi, I’m Pravin Nawghare! 👋

+## About Me
-- I'm a self-taught **Data Scientist** passionate about turning raw data into insights and visual stories.
-I also like to create Machine Learning solutions for real-world problems.
+Self-taught **Data Scientist** passionate about turning raw data into insights and visual stories.
+Gained hands-on experience by solving real world problems by attending several challenges hosted by different organisations/institutions.
+Though I come from a non-cs background, I'm confident in my ability to clean, analyze, visualize and provide solutions for real-world problems.

-- I started my data journey learning from **YouTube tutorials**, and later deepened my skills through a structured **online data analytics course**.
-- Though I come from a non-traditional background, I'm confident in my ability to clean, analyze, and visualize data effectively using real-world tools.
-- I am a huge fan of Cricket.
-I love to play cricket, watch cricket matches and read blogs related to it.
-I also like to cook in my free time.
+My passion lies in AI/ML, Data Science and Business Intelligence.
+I thrive on

+When I'm not immersed in data I, enjoy:
+- Watching cricket matches
+- Cooking
+- Watching movies
+- Understanding global business trends

 ## 🔭 I am currently working on
 - Creating an ai agent which can teach me new things.
 It is fully offline with a web ui to chat with it.